michaelfromyeg/nominatr/README.md

 - [ ] Create CI/CD pipeline and deploy to AWS (ca-central)
 - [ ] Fill in Javadoc and improve general documentation
 - [ ] Write README and contributing guidelines; provide use-case for other student elections
+- [ ] Validate that one person doesn't nominate 2 people for the same position

 ## Notes